jncc/terrahawk/notes/plan.md

 - [ ] Use national character areas to improve habitat means

-- [ ] Static website hosting on S3 / Cloudfront {pm}
+- [ ] Static website hosting on S3 / Cloudfront

-- [ ] Idea to remove Athena to horizontally scale for many concurrent users
+- [ ] Idea to remove Athena to horizontally scale for many concurrent users and reduce latency

 Workstreams
 -----------